AVIGNESHBECSE/PSQL_Notes/day2/log.md

 PARSE ANALYSIS STATISTICS [3.9 ms] and then PLANNER STATISTICS [0.6 ms] took the most of time as it had to resolve, analyze and come up with efficient path.

+I will mention WAL [Write Ahead Log] on next

 > Moving on next [walrecord.md](./walrecord.md)